OutSystems/OutSystems.SetupTools/docs/Install-OSPlatformServiceCenter.md

 ```

 ## DESCRIPTION
-This will install or update the Service Center.
+This will install or update the OutSystems Service Center.
 It will skip the installation if already installed with the right version.

 ## EXAMPLES